h2oai/h2o-3/h2o-docs/src/product/data-science/model_selection.rst

   b. save the model with the highest :math:`R^2` for all models built with :math:`n+1` predictor subsets;

 6. Replacement for :math:`n+1` predictor subsets:

-  a. keep :math:`n` predictors constant and only change the predcitors at location *0,1,2,...,n*, build a model with the new predictor subset;
+  a.
+Repeat for predictor in location *0,1,2,...,n*:

-  b. save the model with the highest :math:`R^2` for all models built with :math:`n+1` predictor subsets;
+    - keep all predictors fixed except in location *k* (*k* will be from *0,1,2,...,n*) and switch out the predictor at location *0* with one predictor from the available predictors.
+If there are *m* predictors in the available predictor subset, *m* GLM models will be built and the model with the best :math:`R^2` value will be saved;

-  c. if the new :math:`R^2` is better than the previous best :math:`R^2`, go back to 6a.
-Otherwise, you continue.
+  b. from all the *n* best models found from step 6(a), if the best :math:`R^2` value has improved from the forward step or the previous 6(a), return to 6(a).
+If no improvement is found, break and just take the best :math:`R^2` model as the one to save.

 Again, the best :math:`R^2` value, the predictor names, and the ``model_id`` of the best models are stored in arrays as well as H2OFrame.
 Additionally, coefficients associated with the models built with all the predictor subset sizes are available and accessible as well.